Domenick97/DayArray/README.md

 http://dayarray.com

-Site for users to create a ToDo list that will save through cookies for them to come back to.
+Site for users to create a ToDo list that saves through local storage for them to come back to.

 > Currently in Beta